Chart Color Schemes

 Truganina - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Truganina-North is one of Australia's most culturally diverse areas, with 63.3% of its population born overseas and 77.6% speaking a language other than English at home.
-Hinduism is the predominant religion in Truganina-North, making up 29.8% of people, compared to 15.7% across Greater Melbourne.
+Truganina - North has a population where 63.3% were born overseas, with 77.6% speaking languages other than English at home.
+Hinduism is the predominant religion in Truganina - North, accounting for 29.8% of its population, compared to 4.4% across Greater Melbourne.
 The top three ancestry groups are Other (35.0%), Indian (29.5%), and Australian (6.9%).

 Frequently Asked Questions - Diversity